 What is an equity-related complaint?

-- ethnic or ethno-religious background
+- Race, ethnic background and/or nationality

 What is a non-equity-related complaint?